 No matter how long you may live, you'll never stop learning.
 Every minute of every day brings new opportunities to learn something we've never known before.
-As long as we're open to receive, God will continue to teach us every day.
+And as long as we're open to receive, God will continue to teach us every day.

 It's impossible for people who've truly been reduced to love to be selfish.
 God has taught them how to be totally adaptable and adjustable to others.
 Selfish people, on the other hand, have hard hearts.
 It's very difficult for them to learn anything—especially if it involves self-sacrifice.
-They expect everyone else to adjust to them and their needs.
-They simply don't know how to adjust to others without becoming angry or upset.
+Instead of adjusting to others, they expect everyone else to adjust to them and their needs.

 Learning to adapt and adjust to the needs and desires of others was very difficult for me.
 To be honest, I wanted my way, and I got upset when I didn't get it.
 I was selfish!
 I wanted what I wanted, when I wanted it!
 I couldn't stand having to wait on someone else or bending my own wishes to accommodate someone else's timetable.